Butte Falls, OR Property Crime Rates and Non-Violent Crime Maps

 USA: $136

-The Cost of Crime per resident in Butte Falls is $355 per year, which is $219 more than the national average and $135 more than Oregon's state average.
-Below we compare cities similar to Butte Falls:
+Property crime costs $355 per resident each year in Butte Falls, which is $219 more than the national average and $135 more than Oregon's state average.
+The comparison below uses cities similar to Butte Falls:

 • In Astoria, OR, crime costs $415 per person, which is $60 more than in Butte Falls.